 What is Wake-on-LAN?

-Wake-on-LAN, also referred to as WoL, is a networking standard introduced in 1997 that utilizes a network message to wake computers that are off or in a sleep state.
+Wake-on-LAN, or WoL, is a networking standard introduced in 1997 that allows computers to be powered on or resumed from sleep by receiving a specific network message.
 While advancements have been made over the years to further support and extend the capabilities of Wake-on-LAN, the core functionality remains unchanged.

 How does Wake-on-LAN work?